Qovery/documentation/website/guides/advanced/deploy-daemonset-with-karpenter.md

 ## Targeting all the nodes

 When deploying a DaemonSet, you can use taints and affinities to control where the DaemonSet pods are scheduled.
-This can help you ensure that the DaemonSet pods are distributed evenly across your cluster and avoid resource contention.
+This can help you ensure that the DaemonSet pods are deployed only on nodes that are interesting for you (for monitoring, logging etc..).

 ### Nodepool default taints

 By default, 2 nodepools are deployed with Karpenter: `default` and `stable`.
 On the `stable` nodepool, a taint has been defined to ensure that only pods having a toleration with the `stable` nodepool can be scheduled on it (key `nodepool/stable`).

-### How to target the stable nodepool
+### How to target every node

-To ensure that the DaemonSet pods are scheduled on the `stable` nodepool, you can add a toleration to the DaemonSet pods that matches the taint on the `stable` nodepool.
+To ensure that the DaemonSet pods are scheduled on every node, you can add a toleration to the DaemonSet pods that matches any taint.
+We also need to add an affinity to the DaemonSet pods to ensure that they are not scheduled on Fargate nodes.

 Here's an example of how you can do this with a helm chart: